 The Resource Conservation Workshop is sponsored by the NC Association of Soil and Water Conservation Districts in conjunction with the NC Division of Soil and Water Conservation, NC State University Crop and Soil Science Department, and the Soil and Water Conservation Society Hugh Hammond Bennett Chapter.

-If you are interested in attending the 2020 Resource Conservation Workshop, please email the Education Coordinator.
+If you are interested in attending the 2020 Resource Conservation Workshop, please contact the District office.
 Priority will be given to students who have participated in other environmental education programs such as Envirothon, Conservation Contests, YES Camp and FFA.

 Area 1 Scholarship